NixOS/nix.dev/source/tutorials/file-sets.md

 ## Basics

-The file set library is based on the concept of _file sets_, a conceptual data type representing a collection of local files.
+The file set library is based on the concept of _file sets_, a data type representing a collection of local files.
 File sets can be created, composed and used with the various functions of the library.

-The easiest way to experiment with the file set library is to first use it through `nix repl`.
+The easiest way to experiment with the library is to use it through `nix repl`.

 ```shell-session
 $ nix repl -f channel:nixos-unstable